 If the JR East Travel Service Centre is closed, go to the JR ticket office.

 Hours of operation: 6:30 to 11:30 am, 7:00 to 9:45 pm

 From Osaka, Kyoto and Nagoya to Myoko

 There are two choices for getting to Myoko and Joetsu.

-2) Take the express train to Kanazawa Station and then change to the Hokuriku Shinkansen.
-This journey goes via the Japan Sea coast.
-Get off at JoetsuMyoko Station (not all trains stop at JoetsuMyoko so check your schedules).
+Take the express train to Kanazawa Station and then change to the Hokuriku Shinkansen (which journies via the Japan Sea coast), then get off at JoetsuMyoko Station (not all trains stop at JoetsuMyoko so check your schedules).
 After exiting the shinkansen exit change to the local ETR line to Naoetsu (Joetsu direction) or to Myoko-Kogen (Myoko direction).
 These are clearly marked (see JoetsuMyoko Station Map).
 Purchase your ticket at the entrance.